USEPA/emf/EMF/deploy/doc/guides/temporal_allocation.md

 33|DAY31|REAL|Temporal factor for day 31 of month 34|COMMENT|TEXT|Comments (optional; must be double quoted)

-## Output Dataset Formats [output_formats] ##
+## Output Dataset Formats ## {#sec:output_formats}

 ### Column Naming ###

 The temporal allocation output datasets may contain sources from ORL or FF10 inventories.
 These two sets of inventory formats don't use consistent names for the source characteristic columns.
-The temporal allocation formats use the ORL column names.
-[Table](#column_mapping_table) shows how the column names map between FF10 and ORL inventories.
+The temporal allocation formats use the ORL column names. [@Tbl:column_mapping_table] shows how the column names map between FF10 and ORL inventories.

 FF10 Column Name|ORL Column Name|Description
 -|-|-